 Empower AU (90 minutes)

-Empower AU is a nationally recognized, home-grown curriculum developed by the AU Wellness Center.
-The workshop will cover AU’s definition of consent and sexual violence, sexual communication, alcohol, bystander intervention, and resources.
+Empower AU is a nationally recognized, home-grown curriculum developed by the AU Health Promotion and Advocacy Center.
+The workshop covers AU’s definition of consent and sexual violence, sexual communication, alcohol, bystander intervention, and resources.

 Step Up -- Bystander Intervention (90 mins)